rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 $$J(\theta) = \frac{1}{m}\displaystyle\sum_i^m (h_\theta(x^{(i)}) - y^{(i)})^2$$

-$$J$$ is a function of the current state of the model---the parameters $$\theta$$ which make up the model.
-It takes our prediction for example $$i$$, squares it (signs do not matter).
+$J$ is a function of the current state of the model---the parameters $\theta$ which make up the model.
+It takes our prediction for example $i$, squares it (signs do not matter).
 This number is the distance from our prediction to the actual datapoint, squared.
 We take the average of these "distances".

 A vectorized Python implementation: